TRENT SOYSTER

 RWS Global Theme Parks

-Portfolio Includes: Story Land, Kentucky Kingdom & Kennywood
+Portfolio Includes: Hersheypark, Story Land, Kentucky Kingdom & Kennywood

 Director/Choreographer: Trent Soyster